aoutpost2-rgb/getoutpost-mcp-server/README.md

 "Show me the top 10 stocks with the cheapest deep OTM puts"

 "Analyze the implied vs realized volatility for RELIANCE using yang_zhang method"

+"Are there any cheap directional trade opportunities available?"

+"Give me the top short volatility opportunities right now"

+"What are some cheap hedges that are currently available?"
 ```

 Or use the pre-built prompts for guided workflows.